andresjosehr/andresjosehr-portfolio/README.md

 ### Installing

-Just clone  the repo and excecute the following command inside the folder proyect
+Just clone  the repo and execute the following command inside the folder project

 ``` bash
 npm install